-4.5.
-Harsh or Inhumane Treatment
+4.5 Harsh or Inhumane Treatment

-4.5.1.
-Physical abuse or physical discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation are prohibited.
+4.5.1 All forms of intimidation are prohibited, including but not limited to physical abuse or physical discipline, the threat of physical abuse, sexual or other harassment and verbal abuse.

-4.6.
-Wages and Benefits
+4.6 Wages and Benefits

-- 4.6.1.
-Wages and benefits paid for a standard working week must, as a minimum meet national or industry standards, whichever is the higher.
-In any event, wages should always be enough to meet basic needs and to provide some discretionary income for workers and their families and/or dependents. - 4.6.2.
-All workers must be provided with written, accessible, and understandable information about their employment conditions in respect to wages, before they enter employment, and about the particulars of their wages for the pay period concerned each time they are paid. - 4.6.3.
-Deductions from wages may only occur with the express written permission of the worker concerned and where permitted by law. - 4.6.4.
-Deductions from wages for disciplinary measures are not permitted. - 4.6.5.
-Accurate and complete records of wages and benefits paid to each worker must be maintained.
+- 4.6.1 Wages and benefits paid for a standard working week must, as a minimum meet national or industry standards, whichever is the higher.
+In any event, wages should always be enough to meet basic needs and to provide some discretionary income for workers and their families and/or dependents (otherwise referred to as a Living Wage). - 4.6.2 All workers must be provided with information about their employment conditions in respect to wages, before they enter employment, and about the particulars of their wages for the pay period concerned each time they are paid.
+Information must be provided in written form, and in a language understood by the worker. - 4.6.3 Deductions from wages may only occur with the express written permission of the worker concerned and where permitted by law. - 4.6.4 Deductions from wages for disciplinary measures are not permitted. - 4.6.5 Accurate and complete records of wages and benefits paid to each worker, and any deductions made must be maintained.